Key Takeaways:

 The court requires proof of a “diligent search,” so make sure to document the work you put in every step of the way.

 You have countless search tools at your disposal if you can’t find your spouse.
-What works depends a great deal on your particular circumstances, and who you want to find, but at least you have places to start.

 Related Reading: Pro Se Divorce: The DIY Method